Misc. Soft Drink & Mixer Ads

 Canada Dry

-Full color 9 1/2" x 12 1/2" ad for their line of Canned Soft Drinks.
-There is a picture of a lady who is soaking wet yet she is laughing, probably because she is holding a can of Canada Dry Grapefruit Soda in her hand.
+Full color 9 1/2" x 13" ad for Canada Dry Sparkling Flavors in Cans.
+There is a picture of a lady who is soaking wet yet she is laughing, possibly because she is holding a can of Canada Dry Grapefruit Soda in her hand.
 The ad also shows cans of Orange, Cola, Ginger Ale, Grape, Lemon and Black Cherry.
 The ad headline claims that "The Face is America...The Taste is Canada Dry".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The text claims that this "Real cool young lass.
+Drenched head to toe.
+Thirst quenched, too - from big 12-ounce can of sparkling Canada Dry Grapefruit.
+Or any other Canada Dry Sparkling Flavor.
+Any other time or place.
+Cans hold 2 full glasses, carry easy, store easy, chill quickly, no need to return.
+All your favorite flavors...all with the same fine quality, crisp refreshing taste, lively long-lasting sparkle you expect in any drink made by Canada Dry.
+At home, play or away - always keep several cans real close at hand.
+Sparkling Canada Dry flavors taste great in cans".

 June 23, 1961